CMS-1500 Claim Form Guidelines and Tips - JA DME

 - Do not include more than six line items on a CMS-1500 claim form.

 - Do not squeeze two lines of information on one line.

 Handwritten claims are difficult to read; therefore, they take longer to process.
 The OCR equipment may misread the information, resulting in the entry of invalid information for the claim.
 To ensure timely and accurate processing of claims, Noridian recommends claims be typed, not handwritten.

 Do not use preprinted or preprogrammed information on the CMS-1500 claim form.
 An example of preprinted or preprogrammed information is a pointer of "A" in Item 24e on all six detail lines but only submitting one claim detail line.

 The areas of most concern for preprinted or preprogrammed information are Item 24 and the bottom of the claim form.
 Preprinted information in these areas cause the OCR equipment to read information not intended for the specific field, resulting in an Education Status letter.

 In order to purchase claim forms, contact the U.S. Government Printing Office at 1-866-512-1800, local printing companies, and/or office supply stores.
 Each of these vendors sells the CMS-1500 claim form in its various configurations (single part, multi-part, continuous feed, laser, etc).

 Electronic Data Interchange (EDI) provides the ability to quickly and efficiently exchange healthcare information in a safe, secure, and cost-effective way.
 Electronic claims are transmitted to the Common Electronic Data Interchange (CEDI) contractor.
-After the electronic claim has been accepted by the CEDI, the claim is then transferred to the appropriate DME MAC for processing based on the beneficiary's address listed on the electronic claim.
+After the electronic claim has been accepted by the CEDI, the claim is then transferred to the appropriate DME MAC for processing based on the permanent address listed with Social Security on the electronic claim.